FreeStyle: Free Lunch for Text-guided Style Transfer using Diffusion Models: FreeStyle

 \subsection{Model Structure of FreeStyle}

 In diffusion models, the U-Net structure is commonly used as the noise prediction network.
 It consists of an encoder and a decoder, along with skip connections that facilitate information exchange between corresponding layers of the encoder and decoder.
-Inspired by FreeU~\cite{freeu}, which proposes to balance the low-frequency and high-frequency features from the U-Net's backbone and skip layers, we introduce a novel modulate method of fusing content information and style information applied to style transfer.
-Figure~\ref{overview} (a) illustrates the overall structure of FreeStyle, which consists of a dual-stream encoder and a single-stream decoder.
+We propose a novel modulation method for fusing content and style information in style transfer by balancing the low-frequency and high-frequency features from the U-Net's backbone and skip layers.
+Fig.~\ref{overview} (a) illustrates the overall structure of FreeStyle, which consists of a dual-stream encoder and a single-stream decoder.
 The dual-stream encoder in FreeStyle comprises two U-Net encoders with shared parameters, while the single-stream decoder is made up of the U-Net decoder structure.
-The dual-stream downsampling process can be described separately as follows:
+The dual-stream downsampling process can be described as follows:

-where $c$ represents the embedding of the style text prompt, and $x_\sigma$ denotes the image of the content after $\sigma$ steps of noise addition. $f_s$ and $f_c$ respectively represent image features that carry style and content information.
-The denoising process reverses the diffusion process to the predicted clean data $x_{t-1}$ given the nosiy input $x_{t}$:
+where $p$ represents the embedding of the style text prompt, and $x_\sigma$ denotes the content image after $\sigma$ steps of noise addition.
+The $f_s$ and $f_c$ represent image features that carry style and content information, respectively.
+In the denoising process, we predict the noise distribution at step $t$ using the following formula:

+where $\theta'$ represents the parameters of the decoder in the U-Net, $\mu_{\theta'}$ denotes the mean of the predicted noise distribution, and $\Sigma_{\theta'}$ indicates the variance of the distribution.
+Subsequently, we obtain the denoised image $x_{t-1}$ as follows: